-He has been involved with buying and selling turquoise and lapis lazuli since the late 1960s, when he was a jeweler selling his wares on the streets of San Francisco.
+He has been involved with buying and selling turquoise and lapis lazuli since the late 1960s when he was a jeweler selling his wares on the streets of San Francisco.
 In 1972, he first traveled overland to Asia, stopping in Mashhad, Iran to purchase black spider-web matrix turquoise mined near Nishapur, and after a year living in Afghanistan, traveled to Nepal and purchased kilos of old Tibetan turquoise beads in Kathmandu.
 In the 1970s he bought treasury-grade lapis lazuli from the government of Afghanistan.
 During the 1980s he was a gemologist and lapidary, co-owner, with Dharma Dan Rollins, of Triple Gem Lapidary in Boudhanath, Nepal.
 One of their specialties was to recut broken Tibetan turquoise beads into cabochons.
-Their other speciality was Treasury-grade lapis lazuli, purchased from Ahmad Shah Massoud’s Mujahideen.
+Their other specialty was Treasury-grade lapis lazuli, purchased from Ahmad Shah Massoud’s Mujahideen.
 Central Asian carpets and textiles were also collected and traded during that period.